3 minutes

 Victims can end up executing malicious AMIs on their EC2 instances due to a very common IaC misconfiguration

-• TL;DR: Most IaC configs that spin up EC2 instances don’t leverage the owner/owner-alias attribute in AMI data source.
-This could fetch unverified public AMIs and unsuspecting victims would be running these images on their instances.
+owner/owner-aliasattribute in AMI data source.
+This could fetch unverified public AMIs and unsuspecting victims would be running these images on their instances. - Talk, Write-up

-• The presenter (Seth Art) also released a VirusTotal like scanner for public AWS AMIs: https://investigator.cloud/.
-I have just poked around for a bit, but I already like the Full Lineage and Unique File Hashes features.
+ownerattribute a required field.
+But due to user request, this was again made optional in 2022. - The presenter (Seth Art) also released a VirusTotal like scanner for public AWS AMIs: https://investigator.cloud/.
+I have just poked around for a bit, but I already like the

 Not So Secret: The Hidden Risks of GitHub Actions Secrets